kaubu/anglish-tools/README.md

           but in case it turns up none or little, there should be a "fuzzy" search or "more searches" section where it just searches the entire lot and gets anything closely related
+        - [ ] Have the website detect when a word is an adjective, noun, verb, or all or some.
+If it's definitely one (plural nouns and conjugated verbs will be the easiest to detect) POS, then that will be at the top of the suggestions list